 Why Build Green?*

-The built environment has a profound impact on our natural environment, economy, health and productivity.
+Did you know?
+The built environment has a profound impact on our natural environment, economy, health, and productivity.

 In the United States, buildings account for: